-Proposed Plan Change 2 seeks to add a rule to the Coastal Plan permitting clearing of blocked river and creek mouths in the coastal marine area, where the blockage is causing a backwater flooding hazard or erosion of adjoining land or infrastructure, subject to compliance with conditions.
-The Proposed Plan Change also seeks the deletion of Method 9.6.1.3 which is to establish protocols with other agencies with roles related to unblocking river mouths.
+The Proposed Plan Change 2 sought to add a rule to the Coastal Plan permitting clearing of blocked river and creek mouths in the coastal marine area, where the blockage is causing a backwater flooding hazard or erosion of adjoining land or infrastructure, subject to compliance with conditions.
+The Proposed Plan Change also sought the deletion of Method 9.6.1.3 which is to establish protocols with other agencies with roles related to unblocking river mouths.

-The Proposed Plan Change was publicly notified in accordance with the First Schedule of the RMA, on 10 April 2008.
+The Proposed Plan Change 2 was publicly notified in accordance with the First Schedule of the RMA, on 10 April 2008.
 A total of 14 submissions were received.
-This report summarises the decisions requested from those 14 submissions.
-Further submissions can be made by any person and lodged with the West Coast Regional Council in support of, or opposition to, any of the decisions requested in this report.
+The Summary of Submissions was publicly notified on 27 February 2009, and four further submissions were received in support of, or in opposition to, decisions sought in the original submissions.